 Haruka Okamoto, MS ('99), PhD ('04) obtained her PhD at Columbia University in the Institute of Human Nutrition in 2004, and joined Regeneron Pharmaceuticals as a postdoctoral scientist.
 She is currently a Staff Scientist in Muscle and Metabolism Target Discovery at Regeneron.
 Her research interest is Type 2 Diabetes.

 Erin Paxson, MS ('09) received her MS from the Institute of Human Nutrition in 2009 and became the Admissions and Thesis Coordinator for the MS Program.
 In Spring 2010, she started her MPH at the Mailman School of Public Health to deepen her study of epidemiology and maternal and child health.
-Meanwhile, Erin realized her passion for supporting educational and professional development via administration, and she became the Institute’s Administrative Manager.
-Erin enjoys working with students, faculty, and staff at the IHN and endeavors to continuously expand her skillset beyond the broad foundation that was built while she was in the MS program.
+At the same time, Erin realized her passion for supporting educational and professional development via administration, and she became the Institute’s Administrative Manager.
+Erin is now a Human Resources professional on the West Coast.

 Johannah is also a freelance writer whose publications have appeared in leading national lifestyle magazines.
 She also writes a weekly blog, Nutrition Sleuth, for Everyday Health.
 Johannah is currently working toward her Registered Dietitian certification and is completing her dietetic internship at New York-Presbyterian Hospital.
 She recently completed the DPD requirements at Rutgers University.